ItsGromit/TrackmaniaChess/chess-server/README.md

 # Chess Server (TrackmaniaChess)

-This server supports both WebSocket (HTTP upgrade) and a raw TCP interface for compatibility/testing.
+This server uses a plain TCP interface (newline-delimited JSON) for compatibility with Trackmania's `Net::Socket`.

-- HTTP/WebSocket: listen on `process.env.PORT` (Railway sets `PORT` automatically).
-Use `ws://<railway-host>` or `wss://<railway-host>` from clients that support WebSocket.
-- Raw TCP: listen on `process.env.TCP_PORT || 29802`.
-This is kept for local testing with Trackmania's `Net::Socket` (plain TCP).
-On Railway, exposing a raw TCP port may require a different service type or provider.
+On Railway or other hosts, the server will listen on `process.env.PORT` (Railway sets `PORT` automatically).
+If you prefer a separate TCP port locally, you can set `TCP_PORT` — otherwise the server falls back to port `29802`.

 Message format (JSON objects).
-For WebSocket clients, send JSON messages as strings.
 For TCP clients, send JSON followed by a `\n` newline.

 Common messages:
 - create_lobby: { type: 'create_lobby', playerName: 'Alice', password: 'opt' }